 - what time of day you eat

-- any symptoms that you experience
+- what symptoms you experience

-- french fries and onion rings
+- French fries and onion rings

 - fatty or fried cuts of beef, pork, or lamb

 - high-fat desserts or snacks such as ice cream and potato chips